 Jennifer Duenke, Operations Manager

-Jennifer joined Cutting Edge Capital in January of 2022.
-Upon graduating with her Master’s Degree in Nonprofit Management, Jennifer provided freelance services in the nonprofit sector in grant writing, copywriting, strategic planning and development.
+Upon graduating with her Master’s Degree in Nonprofit Management, Jennifer provides freelance services in the nonprofit sector in grant writing, copywriting, strategic planning and development.
 She is also owner/operator for her own photography business where she continues to capture family and newborn photography.

 Growing up, Jennifer was heavily involved in the Marching Arts and Drum Corps International as a member of the Phantom Regiment Drum & Bugle Corps and continues that passion today as a member of their Board of Directors.